hackerb9/open-spelling-bee/README.md

 Letters may be used as many times as you'd like and in any order.

-Scoring: 1 point for a 4 letter word, and 1 more point for each additional letter.
+Scoring: 1 point for a 4 letter word, longer words score as many points as they have letters.

                 Example:      WORD : 1 point
-                             WORDY : 2 points
+                             WORDY : 5 points
-                            WORKED : 3 points
+                            WORKED : 6 points
-                          WOODWORK : 5 points
+                          WOODWORK : 8 points

 Each puzzle has 1 "pangram" that uses each of the 7 letters at least once.
 The pangram is worth 7 extra points.

-                       *** KEYWORD : 4 points + 7 points
+                       *** KEYWORD : 7 points + 7 points

 ## example play